 The Black-led uprisings this past summer in response to the murders of George Floyd, Breonna Taylor, and others by police gave rise to a lot of beautiful things: enormous protests against policing and white supremacy, precincts set on fire, new experiments in collectivity.
 In the art world, the uprisings made antiracist organizing within cultural institutions more visible and more intense.
-Institution-specific Instagram accounts sprung up to share anonymous stories of workplace racism, discrimination, and abuse.
+Pre-pandemic efforts — notably, that of Chaédria LaBouvier, who publicized her experience of systemic racism and retaliation as the Guggenheim Museum's first Black curator in 2018 — made this organizing possible.
+Institution-specific Instagram accounts, many of them privately citing LaBouvier as an influence, sprung up to share anonymous stories of workplace racism, discrimination, and abuse.
 The account @changethemuseum formed to do the same for museum workers across the United States, presenting individual narratives in screenshots of text from the iPhone notes app.
 Many of their posts detail egregiously racist behavior from museum executives or board members, who are never held accountable; others recount more general descriptions of a toxic workplace.

 These social media initiatives mobilize both shock and relatability to build outrage at a deeply unjust art industry, offering a rare, necessary outlet for art workers to share all-too-common experiences of discrimination and exploitation by museum leadership.
 In doing so, and with varying degrees of efficacy, they reveal the power as well as the limits of digital organizing in the art world.
 Current and former workers at the Museum of Contemporary Art Chicago, for instance, formed MCAccountable in mid-June 2020, using their Instagram account to share a public letter to MCA leadership pushing back against the museum’s unsafe reopening plans and its “performative allyship” in response to calls for racial justice.
 When MCA management laid off 41 employees at the start of 2021, MCAccountable was able to quickly form a relief fund that raised nearly $25,000 for the laid-off workers in a few weeks.